Lucsantosg/CloudLogAnalysis/reference/logging_cli.md

   </dd>

   <dt>--at-account-level, -a </dt>
-  <dd>(Optional) Sets the scope to account level. <br>If this parameter is not specified, the default value is set to the current space only, that is, the space where you logged in by using the command `cf login`.
+  <dd>(Optional) Sets the scope to account level. <br>If this parameter is not specified, the default value is set to the current space only, that is, the space where you logged in by using the command `bx cf login`.
   </dd>
 </dl>